-Author Sue Woolman explains how she came to write Assassination of the Archduke
+Author Sue Woolman explains how she came to write her book, Assassination of the Archduke.

 Commuting to work is one of those tedious facts of life that so many of us have to put up with and loathe.
 When I first left school, I landed myself a job in London.
 I was living at home with my parents in Kent and had to spend 2 hours a day on a train.
 To make this a bearable experience, I always made sure I had a book in my capacious handbag.

 One such book was Elizabeth Longford's legendary biography of Queen Victoria.

 Queen Victoria had nine children, most of whom married into the Royal families of Europe.
 And then they, of course, had big families so there were Queen Victoria's grandchildren ... then great-grandchildren ... you're getting the picture.
 I was instantly fascinated and started trying to find out more about all these offspring.
 From one book, a whole hobby materialised and a decade later I found myself totally submerged in nineteenth-century European royalty with a particular fascination for the Habsburgs, the Austrian royal family.

 The astute amongst you are going to say, “hang on a moment, the Habsburgs weren't closely related to Queen Victoria”.
 Quite right, but they had their own Queen Victoria (by which I mean a long-reigning nineteenth-century monarch) in the Emperor Franz Joseph of Austria.
 He wasn't as flush with offspring as Victoria but his family was certainly interesting, and the teenage me was caught by the romantic image of his nephew and our book's hero, Archduke Franz Ferdinand.